 Valente means brave in Portuguese and during a good part of his youth, Pedro Sr. was often forced to prove the name he carried.
-The practice of jūjutsu not only provided a powerful tool to cope with bullies but also a source of confidence that gradually taught him alternatives to physical confrontation.
+The practice of jūjutsu not only provided a powerful tool to cope with bullies but also a source of confidence that helped him become one of the most accomplished surgeons in Brazil.

-In his teenage years Pedro Sr. became one of the Academia Gracie’s top students and went on to participate in challenge matches including a fight in Maracanãzinho stadium in front of 20 thousand people.
+In his teenage years, under the tutelage of his primary instructor João Alberto Barreto, Pedro Sr. became one of the Academia Gracie’s top students and went on to participate in challenge matches including a fight in Maracanãzinho stadium in front of 20 thousand people.

 As a medical student, in the early 60’s, Pedro Sr. met one of Brazil’s most prominent plastic surgeons at the Academia Gracie.
 Training partners on the mat both developed a great friendship.
 This connection contributed greatly to the rapid success he achieved as a surgeon.
 In the early 80’s the New York Times recognized him as one of the world’s top 5 plastic surgeons.
-An accomplished physician, Dr. Valente became in two occasions Rio de Janeiro’s Secretary of Health and in one other opportunity Secretary of Transportation.
-Sports are also an important part of his life, in particular, equestrian show jumping and football (soccer).
+An accomplished physician, Dr. Valente became, on two occasions, Rio de Janeiro’s Secretary of Health and in one other opportunity Secretary of Transportation.
+Sports were also an important part of his life, in particular, equestrian show jumping and football (soccer).
 He was Vasco da Gama’s Vice President and Chief Doctor.
 Vasco is one of the world’s most recognized soccer teams.